Virtual Accounts Overview

 Implementing virtual accounts for payment processing not only simplifies transactions but also enhances security and operational efficiency.
 Below are some of the latest best practices and trends to consider when implementing virtual accounts on your platform.

 Create virtual accounts without API integration using dashboard tools or batch uploads.
-Ideal for one-time setups or manual operations.
+Ideal for one-time setups.

 Retrieve current status and details of any virtual account.
 Monitor active accounts and verify account configuration in real-time.